rtoal/ael-ohm/README.md

 I’m happy to take PRs.
 As usual, be nice when filing issues and contributing.
 Do remember the idea is to keep the language tiny; if you’d like to extend the language, you’re probably better forking into a new project.
 However, I would _love_ to see any improvements you might have for the implementation or the pedagogy.

+To contribute, make sure you have a modern version of Node.js, since the code has some ES2020 features.
+Clone the repo and run `npm install` as usual.

-When developing, you can run tests with:
+You can run tests with:

 ```
 npm test
 ```

 This project is so small that `npm test` is configured to always run a coverage report.
+I used `mocha` for the test runner and `c8` for the coverage.
+(It was too hard to get Jest working without Babel.)